modiavi/tripbuilderapi.app/README.md

 5. Constraints

-	* Airports no new or delete constrain ie. post and delete will not work pass sort in querystring e.g. "?sort=Name"
+	* In Airports model, user cannot use post and delete request

+		* For sorting the airports list user can pass sort as in querystring e.g. "?sort=Name"

-		* sort by Airport_id, Name,Country
+			* User can sort by following parameters Airport_id, Name,Country

-	* Airlines no new or delete constrain ie. post and delete will not work pass sort in querystring e.g. "?sort=Name"
+	* In Airlines model, user cannot use post and delete request

+		* For sorting the airports list user can pass sort as in querystring e.g. "?sort=Name"

-		* sort by Airline_ID, Name,Country
+			* User can sort by following parameters Airlines_id, Name,Country

-	* Routes - Can perform all CRUD operations iff there is a coresponding airport and airline in airports and airlines table
+	* In Routes model, user Can perform all CRUD operations iff there is a coresponding airport and airline in airports and airlines model